 This course is designed to prepare students for a career in foreign language education.
-Students will acquire information regarding current and past theories of language acquisition. learning, and teaching.
+Students gain knowledge regarding current and past theories of language acquisition, learning, and teaching.
 Students will develop a philosophy and style of teaching and are required to design and present lessons for students of various ages, abilities, aptitudes, and physical conditions from diverse socioeconomic and cultural settings, backgrounds, and environments.
-Students will familiarize themselves with the National Standards for Foreign Language Teaching, the Pennsylvania State Standards K-12, and the ACTFL Proficiency Guidelines.
-Students must incorporate these standards in their lesson designs and in their instruments for assessment of student performance.
-Students must also integrate effective technological tools in the design of classroom lessons.
-There will be opportunities for reflection and self-evaluation concerning one's development as an effective teacher.
+Students familiarize themselves with the National Standards for Foreign Language Teaching, the Pennsylvania State Standards K-12, and the ACTFL Proficiency Guidelines.
+Students incorporate these standards in their lesson designs and instruments for assessment of student performance.
+Students integrate effective technological tools in the design of classroom lessons.
+Opportunities for reflection and self-evaluation concerning one's development as an effective teacher are provided.
 Membership in professional associations is encouraged.
-Prerequisites: ED 205/206 and PY 115.
+Tubercular check, FBI, Act 151 and Act 34 clearances must be obtained before beginning the class.
 Three credits.